-In the second quarter of 2018, we used \$14.9 million of cash for operating activities compared to \$55.2 million of cash generated from operating activities in the second quarter of 2017.
-For the first half of 2018, we used \$20.3 million of cash for operating activities compared to \$90.8 million of cash generated from operating activities in the first half of 2017.
-These decreases were primarily due to \$48.2 million and \$74.4 million in higher working capital requirements in the second quarter and first half of 2018, respectively, and \$18.5 million and \$26.9 million in lower net earnings in the second quarter and first half of 2018, respectively, as compared to the prior year periods.
-Higher working capital requirements for the second quarter and first half of 2018 as compared to the prior year periods were driven by increases in our inventory levels of \$65.3 million and \$170.1 million. respectively, and increases in A/R of \$104.8 million and \$86.4 million, respectively, partially offset by \$121.4 million and \$166.6 million in higher accounts payable for the second quarter and first half of 2018, respectively.
-Although part of the additional inventory in the 2018 periods was required to support new program ramps, we experienced demand reductions from certain of our customers in each of our segments, as well as materials constraints primarily from CCS segment suppliers, during the second quarter and first half of 2018, each of which resulted in us carrying higher than expected levels of inventory at June 30, 2018.
+In the third quarter of 2018, we generated \$55.3 million of cash from operating activities compared to \$7.5 million of cash used in operating activities in the third quarter of 2017.
+The increase in cash from operations was primarily due to \$80.3 million in lower working capital requirements, partially offset by \$26.2 million in lower net earnings in the third quarter of 2018 as compared to the same period in 2017.
+Lower working capital requirements for the third quarter of 2018 as compared to the prior year period were driven primarily by a \$67.1 million increase in our accounts payable balances.
+For the first nine months of 2018, we generated \$35.0 million of cash from operating activities compared to \$83.3 million generated from operating activities in the first nine months of 2017.
+The decrease in cash generated for the first nine months of 2018 was primarily due to \$53.1 million in lower net earnings as compared to the prior year period, partially offset by \$5.9 million in improved working capital compared to the same period in 2017.
+Lower working capital requirements for the first nine months of 2018 as compared to the prior year period were driven primarily by a \$245.6 million increase in our accounts payable balances, which was largely offset by the increases in inventory (\$107.0 million) and accounts receivable (\$137.5 million).
+Although our change in working capital requirements has improved for both the third quarter and the first nine months of 2018 as compared to the prior year periods, our inventory levels increased \$55.5 million from June 30, 2018 and \$225.6 million from December 31, 2017.
+Although part of the additional inventory in the 2018 periods was required to support new program ramps, we experienced demand reductions from certain of our customers in each of our segments, as well as materials constraints primarily from CCS segment suppliers, during the third quarter and first nine months of 2018, each of which resulted in us carrying higher than expected levels of inventory at September 30, 2018.
 We anticipate that these adverse market conditions will continue to impact us in the near term.
-The increases in A/R for the second quarter and first half of 2018 as compared to the prior year periods generally reflect the higher amounts and timing of revenue earned during the second quarter and first half of 2018.
+The increases in A/R for the third quarter and first nine months of 2018 as compared to the prior year periods generally reflect the higher amounts and timing of revenue earned during the third quarter and first nine months of 2018.
 The increase in accounts payable reflects the higher amount of inventory purchases during the 2018 periods.

 From time to time, we extend payment terms applicable to certain customers, and/or provide longer payment terms to new customers or with respect to new programs.
 If this becomes more prevalent, it could adversely impact our working capital requirements, and increase our financial exposure and credit risk.
 Commencing in the fourth quarter of 2016, the payment terms of one of our significant customers was extended.
 In connection therewith, we registered for that customer's supplier financing program pursuant to which participating suppliers may sell A/R from such customer to a third-party bank on an uncommitted basis in order to receive earlier payment.
-At June 30, 2018, we sold \$76.0 million of A/R under this program (June 30, 2017 - \$65.4 million; December 31, 2017 - \$52.3 million).
+At September 30, 2018, we sold \$81.0 million of A/R under this program (September 30, 2017 - \$55.1 million; December 31, 2017 - \$52.3 million).
 We utilized this program to substantially offset the effect of the extended payment terms on our working capital for the period.
 We pay discount charges with respect to this arrangement, which we record as finance costs in our consolidated statement of operations.